YossiSassi/Invoke-PostKrbtgtResetMonitor/README.md

 Useful when coming to a site recently After a krbtgt double-reset.

-NOTE: Run this script AFTER resetting the krbtgt password TWICE (for more info, read: https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
+NOTE: Run this script AFTER resetting the krbtgt password TWICE (for more info, see: https://github.com/microsoft/New-KrbtgtKeys.ps1).

 No Dependencies/modules.
 Requires Event Log Redears or equivalent (preferrably - run elevated on the PDC/one of the DCs, for better Performance and continued operation of the monitoring process)